sourcegraph/handbook/content/people-ops/holidays.md

 We have a team that is based throughout many parts of the world and we respect everyone's local holidays.
 Therefore, there is no need for teammates to provide a specific enumeration of holidays by country, as holidays are explicitly covered as part of our unlimited PTO policy.

 Teammates should add their respective holidays to the ["Not working" calendar](https://calendar.google.com/calendar?cid=c291cmNlZ3JhcGguY29tX2JiMGppMHY4OHFtbWw2bGJubW1iYTR2bzBvQGdyb3VwLmNhbGVuZGFyLmdvb2dsZS5jb20) as far in advance as possible in order to communicate to the team that they will be unavailable for those particular dates.
-Teammates should also notify both their teammates and manager, as an additonal reminder prior to the holiday.
+Teammates should also notify both their teammates and manager, as an additional reminder prior to the holiday.

 We will reschedule any Monday [company meetings](../communication/company_meeting.md) to the next working day if it would otherwise fall on any of the following holidays: